Canine Bed Bug Detection

 How does a bed bug detection dog work?

 The dog sniffs along furniture, baseboards, mattress seams, and crevices.
 When it identifies bed bug scent, it tracks the scent cone to the source and displays a specific alert behavior, such as sitting or pawing at the location.
 The handler marks each positive indication for visual confirmation by a pest control technician.
+This focused approach helps us find bed bugs that would otherwise remain hidden.

 When should I schedule a canine bed bug inspection?